Social Media 101

 What is the difference between polite content sharing and rude content stealing?
 A proper citation to the source of the content!
-We all find content that we want share via our blogs and social media, but there was no “Miss Manners Guide to Citing Content” until this great blog post How Not to Steal People’s Content on the Web by Corey Eridon, HubSpot Inbound Marketing Manager.
+We all find content that we want to share via our blogs and social media, but there was no “Miss Manners Guide to Citing Content” until this great blog post How Not to Steal People’s Content on the Web by Corey Eridon, HubSpot Inbound Marketing Manager.

 Ms. Eridon doesn’t start her post “Gentle Reader…” , but she begins with this great internet etiquette advice: